iamNavid1/Cosmos_demo/README.md

 ## Installation

+1. Create a new environment and activate it

-1. Clone the repository:
+2. Clone the repository:
     ```sh
     git clone https://github.com/CyPhy-Intelligence-Lab/VisionPipeline.git
     ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:
     ```sh
     cd VisionPipeline
     ```

-3. Run the setup script:
+4. Run the setup script:
     ```sh
     ./setup.sh
     ```